ianbturner/petclinic/README.md

 # petclinic
-Pet clinc, from the spring framework beginner to guru course
+Pet clinic, from the spring framework beginner to guru course

+to run
+mvn install
+mvn spring-boot:run -pl pet-clinic-web